Any unauthorized reproduction, copying, or alteration of information on this website is prohibited.

 Experimental Techniques

-• White X-ray CT
+• White-beam wide-field CT

 • 4D-CT (Advanced measurement)

-【Coalition Conference's Lecture】(Japanese)
+【Coalition Conference's Lecture】 (Japanese)

 *Please note that the above lecture materials are based on information as of December 5, 2023, and some technical details may have been updated since then.